-- Pour 1/3 cup batter unto skillet and cook 3-4 minutes per side, or until bubbly.
+- Pour ⅓ cup batter onto the heated skillet and cook 3-4 minutes per side, or until bubbles form on the surface and the edges are set.
 Flip the pancake and cook for 2-3 minutes more.

-- To serve, top the pancakes with the strawberry sauce, sweetened yogurt, and graham cracker crumbs.
+- To serve, top the pancakes with strawberry sauce, sweetened sour cream, and toasted graham cracker crumbs.

 This recipe was originally published in 2017 but updated in 2022 with new process shots.